Muhammad Baqir al-Sadr

 Muhammad Baqir al-Sadr (محمد باقر الصدر; March 1, 1935 – April 9, 1980), also known as al-Shahid al-Khamis (الشهيد الخامس), was an Iraqi Islamic scholar, philosopher, and the ideological founder of the Islamic Dawa Party.
 He was the father-in-law to Muqtada al-Sadr, a cousin of Muhammad Sadiq al-Sadr and Musa al-Sadr.
 His father Haydar al-Sadr was a well-respected high-ranking Shi'a cleric.
 His lineage can be traced back to Muhammad through the seventh Shia Imam Musa al-Kazim.
-Muhammad Baqir al-Sadr was executed in 1980 by the regime of Saddam Hussein along with his sister, Amina Sadr bint al-Huda.(?)
+Muhammad Baqir al-Sadr was executed in 1980 by the regime of Saddam Hussein along with his sister, Amina Sadr bint al-Huda.

 Biography

 Early life and education

-Muhammad Baqir al-Sadr was born in al-Kazimiya, Iraq to the prominent Sadr family, which originated from Jabal Amel in Lebanon.
-His father died in 1937, leaving the family destitute.
-In 1945, the family moved to the holy city of Najaf, where al-Sadr would spend the rest of his life.
-He was a child prodigy who, at 10, was delivering lectures on Islamic history.
-At eleven, he was a student of logic.
-He wrote a book criticizing materialist philosophy when he was 24.
-Al-Sadr completed his religious studies at religious seminaries under al-Khoei and Muhsin al-Hakim, and began teaching at the age of 25.
+Muhammad Baqir al-Sadr was born in al-Kazimiya, Iraq, into the prominent al-Sadr family, which originated in Jabal Amel in present-day Lebanon.
+His father died in 1937, leaving the family in difficult economic circumstances.
+In 1945, the family relocated to the holy city of Najaf, where al-Sadr spent the remainder of his life.

+Al-Sadr was regarded as a child prodigy.
+By the age of ten, he was delivering lectures on Islamic history, and at eleven he had begun formal studies in logic.
+At the age of 24, he authored a work critical of materialist philosophy.
+He completed his religious studies at the seminaries of Najaf under al-Khoei and Muhsin al-Hakim, and began teaching at the age of 25.